News & Events

 Intensive Course in Gender-Sensitive Macroeconomic Modeling for Policy Analysis

 The purpose of this course is to engage with fellow economists to enhance capacity building in research and teaching of gender-sensitive economic analysis, with a focus on care and macroeconomic policy aspects.
-The course will be built on four pillars, namely: a) understanding and measuring the care economy; b) adapting social accounting matrices to account for paid and unpaid care activities; c) integrating the information from time-use surveys on unpaid care activities with other relevant sources of information, such as national income accounts, labor force surveys, and household or special surveys; and d) performing policy-relevant economic analyses that take systematic account of the interlinkages between care, macroeconomic processes, and distribution.
+The course will be built on four pillars: a) understanding and measuring the care economy; b) adapting social accounting matrices to account for paid and unpaid care activities; c) integrating the information from time-use surveys on unpaid care activities with other relevant sources of information such as national income accounts, labor force surveys, and household or special surveys; and d) performing policy-relevant economic analyses that take systematic account of the interlinkages between care, macroeconomic processes, and distribution.
 Our goal is to guide the participants toward the formulation of viable research projects focused on addressing care needs in developing countries through a better understanding of the care economy and the formulation of gender-sensitive macroeconomic policies.
-Hence, the program will be comprised of lectures by experts, hands-on training in analytics, and mentoring.
+Hence, the program will comprise lectures by experts and hands-on training in analytics.

-We are especially interested in participants who either would like to be or are currently involved in research aimed at influencing policymaking in order to address care needs in their countries.
-We particularly seek applications from the following countries: Colombia, Ghana, Mexico, Mongolia, Morocco, Senegal, Ethiopia, Tanzania, Thailand, Sri Lanka, South Africa, Uruguay, and Vietnam.
-Women, minorities (ethnic, racial, and other), and teams of country researchers are encouraged to apply.
-We will cover the travel and accommodation costs of successful applicants.
+We are especially interested in participants who either would like to or are currently involved in research aimed at influencing policymaking to address care needs in their countries.
+We particularly seek applications from the following countries: Colombia, Ghana, Kenya, Mexico, Mongolia, Senegal, Morocco, Ethiopia, Tanzania, Thailand, Sri Lanka, South Africa, Costa Rica, Uruguay, and Vietnam.
+Women and minorities (ethnic, racial, and other) are encouraged to apply.

-We encourage economists in academia, research institutions, government, and civil society organizations to apply.
-The applicants must have completed at least two years of study in a graduate economics program, or have received a masters or PhD in economics.
+We encourage economists in academia, research institutions, government, and civil-society organizations to apply.
+The applicants must have completed at least two years of study in a graduate economics program or have received a masters or Ph.D. degree in economics.
 We also expect that participants have the ability to analyze data using Excel.
-We also consider the ability to analyze data with STATA or other similar statistical software (such as R) highly desirable.
+We also consider the ability to analyze data with STATA or other similar statistical software such as R highly desirable.
 These requirements may be waived under exceptional circumstances.
 The program will be conducted in English; therefore, applicants are expected to be fluent in written and spoken English.

-The course has three components.
-The self-study module of the course will require the students to complete a set of assigned readings before they arrive at the Levy Institute.
-These readings will help the students acquaint themselves with the conceptual and technical aspects of the material to be covered in the course.
-The second component of the course is the set of lectures and hands-on training to be conducted at the Levy Institute.
-There will be some degree of overlap between the readings for the self-study module and the readings assigned for the lectures.
-The goal of the lectures is to deepen the participants’ understanding regarding the topics discussed in the self-study module and introduce the participants to recent research in gender-aware economic analysis with a focus on policy issues.
-We will also provide hands-on training in developing participants’ the modeling skills, including training in analysis using packages such as STATA.
-Finally, the mentoring component of the course will enable the participant to make progress toward formulating a research project along with other participants and mentors.
+The course has two components.
+The course’s self-study preparatory module will require the students to complete a set of assigned readings before the start of the virtual intensive course.
+These readings will help the students acquaint themselves with the conceptual and technical aspects of the material to be covered.
+The second component of the course is the set of lectures and hands-on training to be conducted virtually.
+There will be some degree of overlap between the readings for the self-study module and the required readings assigned for the lectures.
+The goal of the online lectures and group exercises/discussions is to deepen the particpant’s understanding of the topics discussed in the self-study module and introduce them to recent research in gender-aware economic analysis with a focus on policy issues.
+We will also provide hands-on training for developing participant’s modeling skills, including training in gender-sensitive analysis using packages such as STATA.